lucioleKi/HereIStandUnity/README.md

 Fixed shallow copy problem.
 Coded more cards.

+2/4/2023

+Finished reformers.
+Coded more cards in the 40 range.

 ### Coding plan and progress for cards

 #### All play conditions and options coded: